parallelchain-io/hotstuff_rs/Specification.md

 > Source: `hotstuff_rs::hotstuff::roles::is_voter`

 Determine whether or not `replica` should vote for the `Proposal` or `Nudge` that `justify` was taken from.
-This depends on whether `replica`'s votes can become part of quorum certificates that directly extend `justify`.
+This depends on whether `replica`'s votes can become part of phase certificates that directly extend `justify`.

 If this predicate evaluates to `false`, then it is fruitless to vote for the `Proposal` or `Nudge`